The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ![](/img/jobs/nin/ninopener.png)

-⦿ It is important to start preparing the Suiton prepull at -6 seconds on the countdown and used at -1 second.
+⦿ It is important to start preparing the Suiton prepull at -six seconds on the countdown and used at -one second.
 This will not pull the boss early and will allow future mudras to come off cooldown sooner.\
 ⦿ Late weave Trick Attack as much as possible without clipping.\
 ⦿ Mug should be held a GCD after the opener (at next usage) then used strictly off cooldown after.